 AutoCAD operators might find work with architectural, construction, engineering, or electronic design firms.
 While entry-level architectural AutoCAD operators might confirm specifications and make adjustments on spatial designs for commercial buildings, operators employed in the electronics design industry might create sketches and modifications for circuit boards.
 New hires sometimes work closely with a senior operator, designer, or drafter to receive additional training on AutoCAD programs and commands.

 Step 4: Gain Advanced Experience

-Experienced AutoCAD operators ensure that designs conform to industry standards, as well as plan more complicated schematics or layouts of mechanical parts, building structures or integrated circuits, depending on their respective fields.
+Experienced AutoCAD operators ensure that designs conform to industry standards, as well as plan more complicated schematics or layouts of mechanical parts and design building structures or integrated circuits, depending on their respective fields.
 At this level, operators might take on a project management role and visit proposed sites to consult with engineers regarding designs and building materials.
-These professionals also might train new hires on presenting models, explaining potential scaling issues and quickly reproducing, printing and altering designs.
+These professionals also might train new hires on presenting models, explaining potential scaling issues, and quickly reproducing, printing, and altering designs.

 A career as an AutoCAD operator will require training with drafting and designing software, which can be gained through a certificate program or an associate or bachelor's degree that is earned in engineering or computer-aided design.
 These professionals work with the drafting software creating designs, modifying drawings, and meeting specifications for projects in a variety of industries.